trcrsa/del12reports/README.md

 **Repository Description**

-This folder contains the report HTML files for Deliverable 12.
+This folder contains the report HTML files for CMSC 408 Databases Deliverable 12 Submission.